 Toddlers are notorious for their changing moods and behaviors.
-This is a signal of their growth and development.
+While it may be frustrating, this is a signal of their growth and development.

 Did you know there is a term for the fear of water?
 It’s called ablutophobia.
 While a “phobia” is generally used to describe an extreme fear, toddlers can experience these types fears or anxieties as they grow, like being afraid of the dark (nyctophobia), disliking loud noises (phonophobia) or separation anxiety.

 If your one-year-old suddenly hates baths, it’s important to address the situation with empathy and care.
-The reason your one-year-old hates the bath could be that as they are becoming more aware of their surroundings, they’re experiencing some new fears or uncertainty in everyday situations.
+The reason your one-year-old hates the bath could be they’re experiencing some new fears or uncertainty in everyday situations as they’re becoming more aware of their surroundings.

-You can help calm your child’s fear of the bath by approaching bath time calmly, asking for their help and explaining the bathtub, helping them feel stable and safe in the water, and through a little trial-and-error (and lots of patience) discover what makes them feel comfortable.
+You can help calm your child’s fear of the bath by approaching bath time calmly and asking for their help.
+Explaining the bathtub to them may help them feel stable and safe in the water, and through a little trial-and-error (and lots of patience) you can discover what makes them feel comfortable.